drrtuy/seabubble/README.md

 ## Repo artifacts
 `bubbles_gen` - generates files of lexigraphically sortable 4096 blocks.

 `seabubble` - shared Priority Queue based 3 phase sorting.
 First produce multiple sorted runs, then merge separate sorted runs into <number_of_shards> merged sorted runs and finaly merge <number_of_shards> merged sorted runs into a single file.

+`bubbles_check` - checks whether the file is sorted according with the order defined by the comparators.

 ## Build